 In 2015, I finished my EMT classes and registered to take the National Registry exam.
 I was nervous, scared, but excited.
 Being nationally registered is the highest achievement as an EMT because you can go to almost any state, get reciprocity, and go to work.
 You can even pick up travel EMT jobs that pay over $60 an hour, so it’s a certification worth obtaining.

-Unfortunately, the National Registry Exam has a bad name for itself due to how challenging it is.
-In 2019, only 69% of EMTs passed the exam on their first try.
-Since 2014, the pass rate has stayed around 70% or lower.
+Unfortunately, the National Registry Exam has a bad name due to its difficulty.
+In 2023, only 74% of EMTs passed the exam on their first try.

-These numbers may not seem too terrible, but put them into perspective.
-According to a study by California Emergency Medical Services in 2019, 77,938 people in the US tested for National Registry, only 54,164 passed.
+These numbers may not seem too terrible but put them into perspective.
+According to a study by California Emergency Medical Services, in 2019, 77,938 people in the US tested for the National Registry; only 54,164 passed.
 Sadly, almost 24,000 people received the dreaded “With regret, we must report that you have failed the cognitive examination.”

 First, what is the National Registry Exam?

-The NREMT Exam is between 75 to 140 questions long that will randomly end whenever the test thinks you have correctly answered enough questions.
+The NREMT® EMT exam is between 70 to 120 questions long and will randomly end whenever the test thinks you have correctly answered enough questions.
 The screen goes blank, and that’s it.
 Then you have to wait up to a week to know if you passed.

-If you know what you’re doing, you can pass with only answering 75 questions; however, if you don’t know what you’re doing, you may have to answer the maximum 140 questions.
-You only get three attempts at passing or else you have to take your EMT class once again.
+If you know what you’re doing, you can pass by only answering 70 questions; however, if you don’t know what you’re doing, you may have to answer a maximum of 120 questions.
+You only get three attempts at passing, or you must take your EMT class again.

-The exam has multiple topics such as anatomy, cardiology, trauma, OB, respiratory, poisoning, and others.
+The exam has various topics such as anatomy, cardiology, trauma, OB, respiratory, poisoning, etc.

 1. Pocket Prep

-I recommend Pocket Prep to everyone in my classes as well as people that watch our TikTok live videos.
+I recommend Pocket Prep to everyone in my classes and to people who watch our TikTok live videos.
 I have tried other apps, but they did not compare to PocketPrep.
-PocketPrep has a very detailed explanation with every answer, whereas the other apps mainly just list the correct answer without any kind of explanation.
+PocketPrep provides a very detailed explanation with every answer, whereas the other apps mainly just list the correct answer without any explanation.

 2. Do not procrastinate